Pet Spay and Neuter Helps Your Companion Live Better

 What to Expect from Us

 Ideally, we ask that you try to get a new puppy or kitten spayed or neutered during their first few months of life.
 Some of your pet’s natural instincts like urine spraying can be curtailed if spay or neuter is done early enough.
 Since we are an accredited AAHA hospital and are held to high veterinarian standards, your pet’s vitals and comfort will be watched closely throughout the entire procedure.
 After you bring your pet home the same day as surgery, we ask that you watch them closely too.
 They should have a quiet place to rest for at least a day.
-Don’t hesitate to contact us if you notice things like redness or swelling at their incision site.
+Don’t hesitate to call us at (662) 234-4336 if you notice things like redness or swelling at their incision site.
 We’re committed to the pets of Oxford and adjacent communities!